yearn/yearn-exporter/readme.md

-export WEB3_PROVIDER=<YOUR_WEB3_PROVIDER> # if this is set, it overrides Infura, and instead a custom url is used as the web3 provider export ETHERSCAN_TOKEN=<YOUR_ETHERSCAN_TOKEN> # this needs to be set export EXPLORER=<EXPLORER> # optional, default to: https://api.etherscan.io/api export SLEEP_SECONDS=<YOUR_SLEEP_SECONDS> # if this is set, the exporters will wait the given amount of time between subsequent invocations to your web3 provider. make dashboards
+export WEB3_PROVIDER=<YOUR_WEB3_PROVIDER> # if this is set, it overrides Infura, and instead a custom url is used as the web3 provider export ETHERSCAN_TOKEN=<YOUR_ETHERSCAN_TOKEN> # this needs to be set export EXPLORER=<EXPLORER> # optional, default to: https://api.etherscan.io/api make dashboards
 ```